 Of course, outright sports betting on March Madness is also big business.
 The American Gaming Association (AGA) estimated that 47 million Americans wagered $8.5 billion in 2019.

-Since Michigan is joining the sports betting fraternity, Michiganders will soon be a part of the annual sports betting frenzy for college basketball.
+Since Michigan has joined the sports betting fraternity, Michiganders will soon be a part of the annual sports betting frenzy for college basketball.

 So, here is a handy guide to detail all the ways that you can get into the “madness” this year.